The Battle Cats: Story Chapters

-In total, there are four sagas in the main story, which each contain three chapters, except for "The Aku Realms", which has only one chapter.
-There are ten chapters in total, but with the first three sagas, each chapter is essentially a reskin of the previous one.
-They contain the same levels, theme, and treasures across all three chapters, with the only difference being the amount, difficulty, and selection of enemies that appear in levels (other than in empire of cats).
-Additionally, the opening and ending dialogue to each saga is reused across them.
+There are four sagas, with the first three "Empire of Cats", "Into the Future", and "Cats of the Cosmos" having three chapters each, while the fourth saga "The Aku Realms" having only one.
+There are ten chapters in total, but with the first three sagas, each chapter is essentially a harder version of the previous one.
+They contain the same levels, theme, and treasures (inferior, normal, and superior) across all three chapters, with the only difference being the amount, difficulty, and selection of enemies that appear in levels (other than in Empire of Cats).
+Additionally, the opening and ending monologue to each saga is reused across them.

 Empire of Cats

-The story begins in the first saga, Empire of Cats (commonly shortened to EoC), where the Cat army travels the world to conquer its nations.
-In EoC, there are three chapters (each containing 48 stages) of progressing difficulty, with identical stage design.
-Their inferred creator is the fictional deity, The Cat God, who can be unlocked early on as a power-up and as a unit upon further progression.
+The story begins in the first saga, "Empire of Cats" (EoC), where the Cat army travels the world to conquer its nations, with the Japanese version instead having them take over Japan.
+In EoC, there are three chapters (each containing 48 stages) of progressing difficulty, with identical stage design unlike the next sagas.
+Their inferred creator is the fictional deity, The Cat God, who can be unlocked early on as a power-up and as a usable unit upon further progression.
 Throughout the saga, the Cat army recruits special Legend units, who are similar to the mythical "The Heroes of Legend"; ancient warriors who wielded immense power.
-After conquering Earth, the Cats end resistance to their rule by conquering the Moon and obtaining a time machine.
+After conquering Earth, the Cats end resistance to their rule by conquering the Moon (Iriomote Island in the Japanese version) and obtaining a time machine.

 Into the Future

 The second main story saga, Into the Future (shortened to ItF), begins after the Cats use the time machine they obtained at the end of Empire of Cats, transporting them to the year 29XX, where Aliens have conquered Earth.
-The Cats fight across new locations, including the Floating Continent and Great Abyss, and battle new enemies to reconquer the world.
+The cats reclaim earth; both in the international and Japanese version.
+However, some stages are replaced by fictional locations like the Floating Continent and Great Abyss, and battle new enemies to reconquer the world.
 After driving the aliens off the planet, the Cats arrive on the Moon, as they had during Empire of Cats.
-However, this time they face corrupted versions of the Legend units (except for the first chapter) they recruited during Empire of Cats.
-After defeating them, the Legend units unlock their true forms, gaining more power and abilities.
+However, this time they face corrupted versions of the Legend units (except for the first chapter, which has Cli-One, an alien sea angel) they recruited during Empire of Cats.
+After defeating them, the Legend units unlock their true forms, gaining more powers and abilities.
 The saga ends with the Cat army deciding to build a rocket to venture further into space and continue the fight against the aliens.